The U.S. Constitution in Five Minutes

 • How can we tell what the Constitution means?

 Intended for anyone who wants a deeper understanding of the underlying principles of the U.S. political system, the book will also be a valuable supplement to political science courses.
-As with all the “in 5 Minutes” books, the essays are written in lively and accessible prose and are brief enough to be read in 5 minutes.
+As with all the “Five Minutes” books, the essays are written in lively and accessible prose and are brief enough to be read in five minutes.

 Table of Contents